neo4j-contrib/neo4j-puppet/README.CLOUDFORMATION.md

 ![Completed Stack](https://raw.github.com/neo4j-contrib/neo4j-puppet/master/images/complete_stack.jpg)

-* After the stack is created it will take a little extra time to deploy Java and Neo4j.
+* After the stack is created it will take 5-10 minutes to deploy Java and Neo4j.
 * The _Output_ tab will show you the endpoint of the Neo4j server (see below).
 Click on it, and when prompted for password, enter the password that you chose in pre-requsites.

 ![Stack Output](https://raw.github.com/neo4j-contrib/neo4j-puppet/master/images/output.jpg)